CrateTools/CrateCamDB/README.md

-# CrateCamDB (UNDER CONTRUCTION!)
+# CrateCamDB
-Camera Database for Crate Asset Browser

 A curated, open camera sensor database for VFX, matchmove, and virtual production work.

-CrateCamDB is the camera reference database used by [Crate](https://github.com/cratetools/crate), a Nuke pipeline tool.
+CrateCamDB is the camera reference database used by [Crate](https://github.com/CrateTools/Crate), a Nuke pipeline tool.
 It is maintained as a standalone repository so it can be used, contributed to, and integrated into other tools independently of Crate itself.

 ## What's in here

 A single JSON file — `crate_cameras.json` — containing sensor specifications for hundreds of digital cinema cameras, broadcast cameras, drones, mobile phones, film formats, and bare sensors.

 Each camera entry includes:

 - Manufacturer and model name
 - Sensor type and shutter mechanism (where known)